Electronic Records: What You Need to Know Image

 • do not alter information when you convert paper records to an electronic form

-• store records in a secure and accessible physical location in Alberta
+• store records in a secure and only accessible by the broker or persons authorized by the broker1

 • keep all potential and actual trade or deal records together and linked to create a complete record